grafana/pyroscope/docs/sources/operators-guide/deploy-grafana-fire/getting-started-helm-charts/_index.md

        - url: http://<ingress-host>/api/v1/push
      ```

-     In this case, your Prometheus server writes metrics to Grafana Mimir, based on what is defined in the existing `scrape_configs` configuration.
+     In this case, your Prometheus server writes profiles to Grafana Fire, based on what is defined in the existing `scrape_configs` configuration.

   1. Restart the Prometheus server.